questfulcat/BitImageTool/README.md

 # BitImageTool

 Simple binary image editor that encodes image in string format (each 6 pixels encoded to 6-bit and then to some ASCII character after adding base shift, it's like base64 but more simple)<br>
-It might be used to draw glyphs for tool buttons and store graphics in string properties instead of loading images as resources.
+It might be used to draw glyphs for tool buttons and store graphics in string properties instead of loading images as resources.<br>
+Basecode is base char code that will be added to each 6-bit value.
+For basecode=32 string char codes will be in range 32-96, for basecode=63 string char codes will be in range 63-127.

 ## Build